dev-bootcamp-2019/investorX-angular-truffle/README.md

 This is the one who is responsible for opening and closing an election.

-# Current Smart Contract Implementation handles
+# Current Implementation
+Current smart contracts handle:

 - Receiving Gurus' applications (names and wallets)
 - Accepting votes from Followers
 - Running (starting & closing) the election by Chairperson

 # Understanding the Low-level Execution Flow